visakrapstis/Station/README.md

 # Project Random 8.
 Personalities
 at first glance very interesting dataset, clean, so no preprocessing needed.
 Some great ML possibilities.
 Various models tried, optimisation for accuracy openly left.

+# Project 9.: A Market Analysis Project as a Data Science Graduation-Research
+project not finished, but can be seen as an example. include
+1. updating and cleaning the data,
+2. data analysis,
+3. data science: manipulation of data and feature-engineering (creating an index for specific values)
+4. an example machine learning model.
+5. TODO: update ML Prediction Model, Introduce NNs, Manipulate the Index feature for better predictions